 Early Chekhov Translation Project

-The Early Chekhov Translation Project was formally in December 2014 with a reception at GRAD, the Gallery for Russian Arts and Design in London W1.
+The Early Chekhov Translation Project was formally launched in December 2014 in London W1.
 The evening featured three sketches from Cabaret Chekhov performed by final-year students from the Rose Bruford College of Theatre and Performance.
 The sketches, all dramatisations other early Chekhov stories translated by ACF Trustee Rosamund Bartlett, were first performed with a musical accompaniment at the Edinburgh Fringe in 2010 under the direction of Michael Earley, then Principal of Rose Bruford College.
-An important aim of our project was to make it as inclusive as possible, and also encourage the study of Russian.
-The Anton Chekhov Foundation thus invited professional and aspiring translators of all ages and backgrounds to participate, by each choosing a story.
+An important aim of our project was to make it as inclusive as possible The Anton Chekhov Foundation thus invited professional and aspiring translators of all ages and backgrounds to participate, by each choosing a story.
 The response was so enthusiastic that the entire volume was assigned within the space of a few weeks.
 As well as individual translators, the project attracted several translators working in pairs and in groups, from countries as far flung as Australia, New Zealand, the United States, Canada, the Netherlands, Sweden and Bulgaria, as well as England and Ireland.
 They ranged from pupils studying Russian in secondary schools to university students, professional translators, enthusiastic amateurs, and retired academics.
+We will soon be publicising on our website a selection of translators' biographies, based on their permission.

 Our volunteer translators were able to access the stories they had selected online.
 As with everything else Chekhov wrote, they have all been digitised and are freely available via scholarly sites such as the "Fundamental Digital Library of Russian Literature and Folklore" ().
 This particular repository of primary and secondary texts was established in 2002 to "provide the global scholarly community and any interested individuals free and unfettered access "to the major works of Russian literature, as well as provide a resource for education in the humanities at all levels.
 Once all the first drafts had been submitted, translators were invited to engage in a peer-review process.
 Amanda Calvert, a professional translator, then generously volunteered to read through the entire volume, bringing her experience of living and working in Moscow for thirty years to her thoughtful suggested revisions.